Quantum Analytic Descent: Approximating the full energy surface locally

 Now using the scaling of the multivariate functions from \ref{gradientSection}, we can expand the above variance into a leading term $[\frac{\partial B_m(\underline{\theta})}{\partial \theta_m}]^2 = \mathcal{O}(1) $ and into terms that scale with $\delta$ as

 As long as the norm $\lVert \underline{\theta} \rVert_\infty < \delta$ is sufficiently small, the variance of the gradient vector is dominated by the variances of measuring $\var[ E^{(B)}_k]$.
 This means that, even though one has to query the energy function at $\mathcal{O}(\nu^2)$ points, most of these queries need not be very precise.
 In fact, the variance of the gradient component is dominated by the precision of the $\mathcal{O}(\nu)$ queries used to determine the coefficients $E^{(B)}_k$.
 Conversely, the measurement cost of estimating our classical model to a high precision is dominated by estimating the coefficients $E^{(B)}_k$.
+Let us now derive an optimal measurement strategy that confirms these expectations.